-As part of the philosophy of caring for the whole person, the chaplain and associated bereavement support organisations will be able to offer emotional and spiritual support to patients and their families both before and after death.
+As part of the philosophy of caring for the whole person, the chaplain and associated bereavement support organisations are able to offer emotional and spiritual support to patients and their families both before and after death.

-We will give information and advice to help carers with the challenges they face when caring for someone with a life-limiting illness.
+We give information and advice to help carers with the challenges they face when caring for someone with a life-limiting illness.